matthewskelton/slowflow/README.md

 ## Research & Development (R&D)

 R&D is concerned with discovery and unknown aspects of a domain, so it's difficult to even know what the domain really contains.
-If the domain is still unknown, it;s difficult to align to streams of change in the domain.
+If the domain is still unknown, it's difficult to align to streams of change in the domain.

 ## Policy formation